Myth Debunked: Eating Healthy Is Too Expensive

 2 http://visualeconomics.creditloan.com/100-years-of-consumer-spending/

 Eating healthy is not more expensive than eating the standard American diet but there is another aspect to consider.
-Even if it did cost a little more to eat healthier, such as when choosing organic over conventional, is it too cost-prohibitive to be feasible?
+Even if it did cost a little more to eat healthier is it too cost-prohibitive to be feasible?
 What you may not know is that, compared to 100 years ago, Americans spend a much smaller percent of their budget on food.
 In 1901 people spent on average 40% of their income on food while in 2003 they spent 13% on food (2).
 How much of your monthly income goes into your phone bill, cable bill, newest gadgets, designer clothing, alcohol, cigarettes, coffee, energy drinks, junk food, and going out to eat (more expensive than cooking at home)?
 The problem may not be that eating healthier costs too much, but that people do not prioritize health.
+Remember the old saying "an ounce of prevention is worth a pound of cure?"
+Would you rather pay a little more upfront on healthy foods or pay a lot more later for prescriptions and medical procedures?

 1 http://www.economist.com/news/united-states/21643191-crop-prices-fall-farmers-grow-subsidies-instead-milking-taxpayers